![]() |

 "This Gothic revival building, with great flying buttresses, is faced with Indiana limestone and has a base inset with stones from famous structures throughout the world, such as the Westminister Abbey, the Taj Mahal, and the Great Wall of China."
 This site lists the origin of the 136 stones placed in the exterior of the Tribune Tower from all around the world.

 The following are some of the subjects covered in the history section of this site: Who Was Here; Building the Canal; Cities and Towns; Environment; Agriculture, and Industry & Waterways.
 The following quote is taken from the "Agriculture, Industry, and Waterways" section of this site.
-(Please note that this section has been replaced by the various sections in the “History” section of the web site.)
+(The section from which the following information was taken is no longer available, you can view the site on the Internet Archive Wayback Machine.)

 <http://www.canalcor.org/canalhistory.html>Industry